glitch-txs/w3-docs/docs/w3-react/intro.md

 ### Reactive Getters

-Reactive Getters are similar to React hooks but will only return one value and don't need to be disctructured.
+Reactive Getters are custom hooks that only return one value which doesn't need to be disctructured.
 They are reactive, so your components **will** re-render whenever their value changes.

 ```tsx
 import { getW3Chain, getW3Address, connectW3, disconnectW3 } from '@glitch-txs/w3-react'